-Speeding and Auto Accidents
+Speeding and Car Accidents

-I’m Ed Smith, a Stockton car accident lawyer.
 A major cause of auto accidents in California today is speeding.
 Accidents involving speeding may oftentimes result in traumatic, life-changing consequences.
 It is important for all motorists to review and address their driving behaviors to avoid an auto accident down the road.

 What is Speeding?

 Speeding is usually defined as operating a motor vehicle over the posted speed limit.
 However, speeding may also mean driving too fast for weather or roadway conditions.
 Some of the contributing factors of speeding include the following: